 Here are our top five things to do in Loudoun this fall.

 Great Country Farms offers apple and pumpkin picking through September and October on a ticketed basis.
 Kids can get lost in a corn maze and then feast on apple cider donuts.
-Temple Hall Farm near Lucketts is open daily for pumpkin picking from 9am-5pm throughout October while Wegmeyer Farms will open late September for people looking to find that perfect carving pumpkin.
+Temple Hall Farm near Lucketts is open daily for pumpkin picking throughout October while Wegmeyer Farms also caters to people looking to find that perfect carving pumpkin.
 Get decorating!

-Experience the full glory of the fall on a cabin or camping trip in the Loudoun wilderness.
-In Sterling’s Algonkian Regional Park on the banks of the Potomac River you can rent one of 12 winterized vacation cottages.
+Experience the full glory of fall at a cabin or on a camping trip in the Loudoun wilderness.
+In Sterling’s Algonkian Regional Park on the banks of the Potomac River, you can rent one of 12 winterized vacation cottages.
 Cottages have two to five rooms, full kitchens, deck and grill – perfect for gazing out on the red and gold canopy along the riverbank.
 In western Loudoun, Harpers Ferry Adventure Center on a hilltop in the Blue Ridge has rustic cabins and a full-service campsite in which to pitch your tent.
-There’s a zipline course and brewery on property, and if the weather cooperates, tubing, kayaking, and rafting on the Potomac and Shenandoah rivers.
+There’s a zipline course and brewery on property too.

 Loudoun is blessed with multiple vantage points to see the leaves at their peak.
-Make your way to Bear’s Den above Bluemont for spectacular west-facing views of the Shenandoah Valley, the forest canopy a swirl of red, gold, and purple below.
+Make your way to Bear’s Den above Bluemont for spectacular west-facing views of the Shenandoah Valley, the forest canopy a swirl of red, gold and purple below.
 Hike the “Rollercoaster” stretch of the Appalachian Trail from here toward Round Hill, the trees above you an umbrella of gold.
 Back on lower ground, hop on your bike and cycle the Hamilton to Purcellville stretch of the W&OD Trail.
 The leaves along the path have all turned, and you have stunning front-on views of the Blue Ridge in the distance.
-Enjoy a glass of wine on a leisurely fall hike at Stone Tower Winery, which is offering personal Tasting Kits to take with you on a 45-minute Self-Guided Vineyard Tour – a beginner’s level hike through vines and surrounding terrain.
-Visit https://www.exploretock.com/stonetowerwinery/ to book your spot.
+In eastern Loudoun, explore 11 miles of hiking trails through wooded lanes and by sparkling ponds.